rav-pradhan/notes-and-aides/src/docs/http/resources.md

 syntaxHighlights: true
 ---

-Resources are exactly that - something that we can access on the web.
+Resources are things that we can access on the web.

 If I want to see what's going on in the world today, I might go onto the BBC website.
 The address might be `https://bbc.co.uk`.